Send me into your kitchen to make dinner with what you have on hand, and 9 times out of 10, I’ll emerge with some version of Chicken Fried Rice.

 - Shredded Chicken Fried Rice.
 Prepare chicken breast using your cooking method of choice: Instant Pot Chicken, Crock Pot Shredded Chicken, or this easy stovetop method for How to Cook Shredded Chicken.
 Shred and stir into the fried rice as directed.

-- Roast Chicken Fried Rice.
+- Roasted Chicken Fried Rice.
 Prepare Baked Chicken Breast, Baked Bone In Chicken Breast, or Air Fryer Chicken Breast.
 Dice, then stir into the recipe as directed.

 - You also can use shredded rotisserie chicken picked up from your local grocery store.